 Where it breaks

+And it doesn't break where most enterprises expect.
+The real failures live in the seams between systems, in the orchestration layers.
 Latency is the most visible symptom.
 Even small delays disrupt conversational flow, but the source of delay is often deeper in the system.

-Arto Yeritsyan, founder and CEO of AI-powered video, audio and voice generation company Async, points to one issue inside the text-to-speech layer.
+Arto Yeritsyan, founder and CEO of AI-powered video, audio and voice generation company Async, pointed to one issue inside the text-to-speech layer.
 Large language models often output raw text containing variables such as currency amounts or IDs.
 Traditional systems either mispronounce these or require preprocessing, introducing delay.

 “That delay kills conversational flow,” he said.
 “Traditional approaches can add 200 to 500 milliseconds.”